Bed Bugs vs. Dust Mites

 They’re most active at night, sucking blood from humans and animals to stay alive.
 They aren’t known to spread diseases, but can be a major annoyance as they cause itching, which can result in loss of sleep.
 The itching can cause a rash that increases secondary skin infections.

 Along with the sign of a bite, which is a slightly swollen and red area, you may notice fecal stains, egg cases and shed skins of bed bugs in crevices and cracks close to beds.
 You can identify the bug with the naked eye, but you’ll need to know what to look for.
 Adult bed bugs are roughly the size of an apple seed, and have small, flat, oval-shaped brown bodies.
+Once you find them, it’s difficult to get rid of bed bugs.
+You must isolate and sanitize everything in the room.

 Dust mites differ from bed bugs because they do not actually feed on the blood of humans and pets.
 These microscopic pests, which are relatives of the spider, feed on the flakes of skin that people and pets shed daily.
 Thriving in warm and humid environments, they live on mattresses, bedding, upholstered furniture, carpets and curtains, much like bed bugs.